sandialabs/LAPIS/README.md

 cd ..
 ```
 #### Recipe B: build LAPIS in-tree with LLVM/MLIR, and optionally torch-mlir/mpact
-This recipe builds LAPIS as an external project with LLVM. torch-mlir and mpact require this
+This recipe builds LAPIS as an external project with LLVM.
-recipe, but this recipe does not require torch-mlir or mpact.
+torch-mlir and mpact require this recipe, but torch-mlir and mpact are still optional.
+mpact requires torch-mlir, however.
 ```
 mkdir build
 cd build